High-tech small van with high payloads and lots of options

 - Full set of airbags available as an option

-- Driver assistance tech available
+- Lots of driver assistance tech available

 How safe and secure is the the Vauxhall Combo?
 Keep reading to find out.